It's interesting how ideas come together for a meal.

-A printed recipe for Food & Wine's antipasto salad shared by Carol at There's Always Thyme to Cook was sitting on my desk.
 We had a huge dinner last night at our favorite Serbian restaurant called Three Brothers with a group of friends.
-I ate a delicious Serbian salad and also shared spinach burek for starters, had some stuffed grape leaves, Sarma with pickled cabbage, Chevapchichi and apple strudel for dessert - oh my happy, aching tummy!
+I ate a delicious Serbian salad and also shared spinach burek for the firest course, had a combination plate of stuffed grape leaves, Sarma with pickled cabbage, Chevapchichi and apple strudel for dessert - oh my happy but aching tummy!
 Today, I knew that dinner would have to be early and on the lighter side but the taste of those wonderful Serbian Chevapchichi sausages still lingered in my mind and on my taste buds.

 This morning, I was looking at an email of the weekly specials from my favorite grocery store and saw that their homemade Italian sausages with provolone, parsley and peppers were on sale...which made me think that they could be mighty tasty in an antipasto salad and also satisfy my continued craving for the Chevapchichi I had last night.

-I also had a copy of Giada's antipasto salad on my computer, and after looking over both antipasto salad recipes, I combined the parts that I liked best from each and came up with my own version of antipasto salad.
+After looking over several antipasto salad recipes, I combined the parts that I liked best from each and came up with my own version of antipasto salad.

-Loosely Adapted from Food & Wine and Giada deLaurentis
+Loosely Adapted from Food and Wine and Giada deLaurentis

 Serves 2 for a main course salad or 4 as a starter salad